-Discount Rate: The discount rate used to measure the total OPEB liability changed from 6.5% in fiscal year 2020 to 6.0% in fiscal year 2021.
+Discount Rate: The discount rate used to measure the total OPEB liability is 6.0% as of fiscal year 2022 and fiscal year 2021.
 The projection of cash flows used to determine the discount rate assumed that the Trust contributions will be made at rates equal to the actuarially determined contribution rates.
 Based on those assumptions, the OPEB plan's fiduciary net position is projected to be available to make all projected OPEB payments for current active and inactive employees.
 Therefore, the long-term expected rate of return on OPEB plan investments is applied to all periods of projected benefit payments to determine the total OPEB liability.